groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Only instance triggering permitted
 * Public listening allowed

-A new window was created.
-Its state is stored with the window_id.
-Behavior such as the window moving or gaining focus are associated with state changes for the window.
+state changes for the window.

 The state information for the newly created window may not be fully defined.
 Later state updates will fill out missing information.
 State is included here to allow for early inspection of the window to allow for quick style or other updates before the window has much time to render.

 ### Event `core.platform.api native-window-flashed`